-It’s been the way we’ve done web design for years.
+Web design has been done the same way for years.

 Traditional web design (or think Steve Jobs and Apple before the Mac) is a slow, unengaging, costly process.

-Website projects typically go out of scope, over budget and over deadline.
-Frequently.
+Website projects frequently go out of scope, over budget and over deadline.

-Its inherent risks, not surprisingly, cause many businesses to avoid moving forward with a website redesign because:
+Its inherent risks, not surprisingly, cause many businesses to avoid moving forward with a website redesign.

-- It laughs in the face of deadlines and budgets.
-The scope of a website design project is so large and there are multiple moving parts that it’s nearly impossible to accurately predict a completion date – or even the cost, as a result.
-The delays and budget overages stall your website’s progress, makes you look bad and seriously affects revenue potential.
+The scope of a website design project is so large, with multiple moving parts, that it’s nearly impossible to accurately predict a completion date – or even the cost.
+The delays and budget overages stall your website’s progress, makes you look bad and seriously affecting your revenue potential.

 There’s a better approach to web design.
 It’s called growth-driven design.

-Here’s an overview of how the growth-driven design process works and its benefits:
+Here’s an overview of how the growth-driven design (GDD) process works and its benefits.

-- Lowers risk.
-It minimizes traditional web design risks by shortening the time-to-launch and focusing on what will impact revenue quickly, and then continuously expand on and improve the site AFTER it's launched.
+It minimizes traditional web design risks by shortening the time-to-launch and focusing on what will impact revenue quickly.
+GDD continuously expands on and improves the site AFTER it's launched.

-Or the process that builds your website one strategic piece at a time, with a defined budget and deadline, and is informed by data – not assumptions.
+Or the growth-driven design process that builds your website one strategic piece at a time, with a defined budget and deadline, and is informed by data – not assumptions.